-At the Michigan Innocence Clinic at Michigan Law, clinic students investigate and litigate cases on behalf of prisoners who have new evidence that may establish that they are actually innocent of the crimes for which they have been convicted.
+At the Michigan Innocence Clinic, law students investigate and litigate cases on behalf of prisoners who have new evidence that may establish that they are actually innocent of the crimes for which they have been convicted.
 Unlike many other innocence clinics, which specialize in DNA exonerations, the Michigan Innocence Clinic focuses on innocence cases where there is no DNA to be tested.
-Under the supervision of Director David Moran, Assistant Director Imran Syed and Clinical Fellow Megan Richardson, Innocence Clinic students work on all aspects of the cases, including investigating new evidence, researching and writing briefs, arguing court motions and conducting evidentiary hearings.
-The Clinic’s work spans all levels of state and federal courts.
-Since its founding in 2009, the Clinic has successfully won the release of 22 people who had been wrongfully convicted, and served anywhere from two to 46 years in prison.
+Under the supervision of Co-Directors David Moran and Imran Syed, and Clinical Fellow Megan Richardson, Innocence Clinic students work on all aspects of the cases, including investigating new evidence, researching and writing briefs, arguing court motions and conducting evidentiary hearings.
+The Clinic's work spans all levels of state and federal courts.
+Since its founding in 2009, the Clinic has successfully won the release of 25 people who had been wrongfully convicted, and served anywhere from two to 46 years in prison.

 Michigan Innocence ClinicUniversity of Michigan Law School701 S. State StreetAnn Arbor, MI 48109-3091Phone: 734.763.9353Fax: 734.764.8242